Gunshots heard near Floyd square on anniversary of death

 MINNEAPOLIS (AP) — The Minneapolis intersection where George Floyd died was disrupted by gunfire Tuesday, just hours before it was to be the site of a family-friendly street festival marking the anniversary of his death at the hands of police.

-Associated Press video from the scene showed people running and seeking cover as shots rang out.
-A police spokesman didn’t immediately respond to a message seeking comment.
+Associated Press video from 38th Street and Chicago Avenue — informally known as George Floyd Square — showed people running and seeking cover as shots rang out.
+Police said a man later showed up at a nearby hospital with a gunshot wound.
+Police spokesman John Elder said authorities believe he was injured in the shooting at the square.
+He was in critical condition but was expected to survive.

-Journalist Philip Crowther, who was shooting live video from 38th and Chicago, reported hearing as many as 30 gunshots about a block east of the intersection.
-Crowther said a storefront window appeared to have been broken by a gunshot.
+Philip Crowther, a reporter working for AP Global Media Services, which provides live video coverage to customers, reported hearing as many as 30 gunshots about a block east of the intersection.
+Crowther said a storefront window appeared to have been broken by a gunshots.

 “Very quickly things got back to normal,” Crowther said.
 “People here who spend a significant amount of time, the organizers, were running around asking, ‘Does anyone need a medic?’
 It seems like there are no injuries.”

-Police said they responded to a reports of gunfire at about 10:10 a.m. at the 3800 block of Elliot Ave.
+Police said they responded to reports of gunfire at about 10:10 a.m. at the 3800 block of Elliot Ave.
 South.
 Callers told police that a vehicle was seen speeding away from the area.
+Elder said no one was in custody by midday Tuesday.

-Soon after, someone went to Abbott Northwestern Hospital with a gunshot wound.
-The victim was taken to Hennepin County Medical Center and it’s believed the injury is not life-threatening.
-It wasn’t immediately clear if that person was injured in the shooting near George Floyd Square.
+Like other major cities, Minneapolis has been struggling with rising gun violence, a problem made worse, in part, by many officers leaving the embattled force since Floyd’s death.
+A 6-year-old girl was fatally shot and two other children wounded in recent weeks.
+Mayor Jacob Frey last week unveiled a sweeping set of public safety proposals aimed at fixing the problem.
+Other groups are pursuing a more radical remaking of the police department.

-The intersection has been barricaded since soon after George Floyd’s death and quickly turned into a memorial — and also a challenging spot for the city, with police officers not always welcome.
+The intersection of 38th and Chicago has been barricaded since soon after Floyd’s death and quickly turned into a memorial — and also a challenging spot for the city, with police officers not always welcome.

 “We’re going to be turning mourning into dancing,” rapper Nur-D tweeted.
 “We’re going to be celebrating 365 days of strength in the face of injustice.”